-But how much can we trust these to be the only ‘facts’ and ‘interpretations’ given that they have been written from a European, white and largely male perspective?
-The stories we have on the sources of wealth of these past landowners have only dealt with the overt products of wealth, and have turned a blind eye to the horrendous injustices and corruption that made this money.
-The stories of the male landowners are well known whilst considerably less attention has been paid to the slaves they owned, the cultures they subjugated, the people they exploited and local workers they employed.
+The stories we have on the sources of wealth of past owners of Middleton Estate have only dealt with the overt products of wealth, and have turned a blind eye to the horrendous injustices and corruption that made this money.
+The stories of the male landowners are well known whilst considerably less attention has been paid to the enslaved people they ‘owned’, the cultures they subjugated, the people they exploited and local workers they employed.
 To some extent, the reason for this is that stories of the underclass have been lost, unrecorded or buried by historians, more interested in the perceived winners of history.

 The East India Company was the most influential source of historical wealth on what was known as the Middleton Estate before the Botanic Garden was formed.
-Three Middleton brothers from the Debighshire town of Chirk helped set up the East India Company in 1600 in order to trade in profitable silks and spices, and with the profits built a high-status mansion with ornate gardens and fountains on what is now a grazed pasture in Waun Las National Nature Reserve.
+Three Middleton brothers from Chester helped set up the East India Company in 1600 in order to trade in highly profitable spices.
+It was their money in the form of legacies from the Middleton brothers who all died on EIC voyages that enabled the development of the Middleton Estate including a substantial mid seventeenth century house with associated fashionable water garden on what is now a grazed pasture in Waun Las National Nature Reserve.

-Two hundred years later, William Paxton returned to Britain from being the treasurer of Bengal for the East India Company.
-With the vast profits acquired, he employed a large team of workers to create what was considered to be one of the finest Regency period landscapes in Britain.
+Two hundred years later, William Paxton returned to Britain from being the Master of the Mint in Bengal for the East India Company.
+With the vast profits acquired, he employed a large team of workers to create what was considered to be one of the finest Regency period landscapes in Wales.
 During this period the East India Company develop to such an extent that it had seized control of large parts of the Indian subcontinent, and colonised parts of south east Asia, including Hong Kong.
 The Company effectively created what became the British Empire in Asia.

 But not all historians applauded.
 Leo Tolstoy, writing to a young Mohandas Gandhi1 in 1908 about the East India Company said: ‘A commercial company enslaved a nation comprising two hundred millions.
 Tell this to a man free from superstition and he will fail to grasp what these words mean.’
 US historian Will Durant’s portrait of a corporation running amok, “overrunning with fire and sword a country temporarily disordered and helpless, bribing and murdering, annexing and stealing”, profoundly shocked its readers in 19302.

-We now have a growing catalogue of information about the Middletons, Paxton and Adams/Abadams families.
-We previously published these as webpages and blogs, to explain to our visitors about the known social history of this land.
+We now have a growing catalogue of information about the Middleton, Paxton and Adams/Abadam families.
+We previously published material, to explain to our visitors about the known social history of this land.
 But if we were to consider the metaphor of the scales of social justice, the stories we have told are so imbalanced that they do not reflect the Botanic Garden’s values and commitment to inclusivity.
-We have therefore taken the decision to conduct further research to ensure our website content is a fair and equitable account.
-In the meantime, some webpages have been removed and will be subjected to further review.
+We have therefore taken the decision to conduct further research to ensure our content is a fair and equitable account.